ogennadi/kanjigame/README.md

 Kanji Game
 ==========
 This game is like Boggle but with Japanese Kanji.
+You can see it in action at http://koggle.net .

 Installation
 ------------